LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/terminal/introduction.rst

 Programmers often use another kind of interface, called the **command line**.
-A **CLI**, or command line interface, uses textual commands, rather than graphic manipulation, to give the computer instructions.
+A **CLI**, or command line interface, uses textual commands, rather than dragging and dropping icons, to give the computer instructions.

 .. figure:: figures/CLI-example.png
    :alt: Sample command line interface.